netromdk/netromdk.github.io/_posts/2016-09-05-patching-binaries-strings.md

 layout: post
 title:  "Patching Binaries: Strings"
 date:   2016-09-05 22:31:40 +0200
-tags:   patching c++ python lldb disassembling
+tags:   patching x86 c++ python lldb disassembling
 ---

 _Patching Binaries_ will be a series of articles about how to extract information and modify program behavior.
-It focuses on the Mac [Mach-O][mach-o] executable format but the techniques are similar for other formats.
+It focuses on the Mac [Mach-O][mach-o] executable format for the [x86][x86] architecture, but the techniques are similar for other formats.

 _The files used in this article can be found [here](https://github.com/netromdk/patching/tree/master/strings)._